-- Disconnect the cable from the negative terminal of the battery before repairing the machine. - Charge the battery in an open, well-ventilated area, away from sparks and flames.
+- Disconnect the battery before repairing the machine.
+Disconnect the negative terminal first and the positive last.
+Connect the positive terminal first and the negative last. - Charge the battery in an open, well-ventilated area, away from sparks and flames.
 Unplug the charger before connecting or disconnecting the battery.
 Wear protective clothing and use insulated tools.